-We were engaged by the new owners of this well known but well worn hotel to rejuvenate it with a distinctly New Zealand flavour.
+We were engaged by the new owners of the well known but well worn hotel to rejuvenate it with a distinctly New Zealand flavour.
 Given the remote location and the fragility of the visitor numbers in the off-season, the hotel was to be redeveloped over a number of stages with clearly defined budgets for each stage.

 The dark and sombre timber lined interiors were stripped and replaced with light filled spaces, with the heritage aspects preserved where appropriate.
 Details were designed to allow implementation by existing hotel staff where possible, and with the difficulties of restricted access in mind.

-Stage 2 incorporated infrastructure and landscape upgrades, and future modifications include additional bedrooms and a conference centre.
+Stage 2 incorporated infrastructure and landscape upgrades, and future modifications include additional bedrooms and a Conference Centre.